As you can see, there are different factors affecting C-arm machine pricing.

-Whether you choose to go with a new, refurbished or used system, you always have to keep in mind that reconditioning, delivery, installation, or warranty will add to the C-arm machine price.
-Depending on the conditions of the system and your proximity to your reseller.
+Whether you choose to go with a new, refurbished, or used system, you are depending on the conditions of the system and your proximity to your reseller.

 As said in the beginning, we want to make it easier for you to determine the price of a C-arm machine.

-We hope that after reading our C-arm machine price guide, you have a better idea of how much a C-arm machine cost.
+We hope that after reading our C-arm machine price guide, you have a better idea of how much a C-arm machine costs.